freezefawn/pluralsurvivalguide/becomeplural.md

 **Daemonism** is a practice surrounding conversing with a mental construct called a daemon based loosely on the *His Dark Materials* series written by Pullman that is used to personify some part of one's conscience as a means to recognize those parts of oneself better.
 A Daemon is usually depicted and imagined in the shape of an animal to line up with the HDM books.

-A daemon has autonomy that ranges from just a well-acted sockpuppet to a fully autonomous and separate entity on the level of any headmate.
+A daemon has autonomy that ranges from just a well-acted sockpuppet imaginary friend to a fully autonomous and separate entity capable of switching and all on the level of any headmate.
 The philosophy is that everyone has a daemon already as a product of being human, they merely have to learn to listen to it through practice.

 Many daemians do not consider themselves plural, or only consider themselves to be resting on the edge just before plurality, as a note.